xcalad01/CryptoExchangeRatesTracker/README.md

 * npm run dev

-After that, the system starts to collect the data in regular interval
+After that, the system starts to collect the data in regular intervals

 ## Datadog tracing
 https://docs.datadoghq.com/tracing/setup/php/